tensarflow/outr-simulation/README.md

 You should now be able to see these packages as ros nodes.

 ## Usage
-Load the Gazebo simulator and rviz in separate terminals using the following commands:
+Launch the Gazebo simulator and rviz in separate terminals using the following commands:
 ```
 roslaunch outr_gazebo outr.launch
 roslaunch outr_description outr_rviz.launch